Dorit Kemsley On Erika Girardi Panty Drama: ‘It Feels More Like An Attack’

 During a shopping trip with Kyle Richards, Dorit reveals that she bought underwear for Erika because she wanted to make fun of her.
 Maybe Kemsley didn’t realize that it may have been inappropriate for someone who she didn’t know.
 And during the game night, which aired this week on Bravo, Dorit Kemsley was confused as to why Kyle Richards didn’t say anything when they were shopping for the panties together.

-“It’s done with and over, and I really now hope everyone else will let it be, once and for all,” Kemsley points out in her blog, revealing that she’s done talking about the issue that she may have handled differently if she had known about the outcome.
+“It’s done with and over, and I really now hope everyone else will let it be, once and for all,” Kemsley pointed out on her blog, revealing that she’s done talking about the issue that she may have handled differently if she had known about the outcome.

 But as it turns out, Kemsley doesn’t think she did anything wrong.
-In fact, Dorit feels that her co-stars keep bringing up this issue and they keep talking about it, which makes her look worse and worse.
+In fact, Dorit feels that her co-stars keep bringing up this issue and continue to talk about it, which makes her look worse and worse.
 Plus, it makes Girardi even more furious about being humiliated by her Real Housewives of Beverly Hills co-stars.

 Dorit Kemsley: I Wanted to Have Some Fun to Lighten the Situation https://t.co/jz2HoYH1Bd pic.twitter.com/vLwyXFZ9Il